gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 in loss of the latest DTLS Key Context.
 Therefore, the endpoints SHOULD retain the old restart DTLS key context until the DTLS Key Management confirms the new ones are committed to secure storage.
-This can for example be ensure that at key-changes signals to terminate the old DTLS Key Contexts (including the restart) is never sent until the new restart DTLS Key Context has been committed to storage.
+This can for example ensure that at key-changes signals to terminate the old DTLS Key Contexts (including the restart) is never sent until the new restart DTLS Key Context has been committed to storage.